EIE2-IAC-Labs/iac-riscv-cw-26/Corey Personal Statement/README.md

 When simulated the f1 light sequence worked exactly as expected [F1 lights](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-26/blob/main/test/media/F1_lights.mp4)

+## Makefile

+The following was initially implemented in commite [Added makefile](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-26/commit/cd01e18b412ae529cc6b89fb285df9f3c951dd8e) and finalised in [fixed make file to allow source](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-26/commit/ecd975f64e0c5e69c96b1bcd44c79fe722efd3b4)

+The last and definitely smallest part of my role within the group was a makefile for each of the branches which allows automatic loading of the correct ram and instruction memory using the `sed` bash command.

+### Challenges Encountered

+The default shell in a make file isnt BASH its shell so i had to add the line `SHELL := /bin/bash` in order to use the command `source x.sh` as it allows for the make file to be ran without using `chmod +x x.sh`.
 ## Reflection

 On reflection I feel like my knowledge and understanding of system verilog, git, bash and overall memory design.
 I feel like as a group once we got to grips with streamlined github development we were very efficient with how we developed the cpu over the past couple of weeks also implementing a system in which every pull request would be read over by another member of the group in order to maintain consistency and accuracy in the source code.